 3) The Leamington Area Transmission Reinforcement project consists of the construction of a new double-circuit line between Chatham and Leamington and associated transmission stations and connections.
-The project is currently in the development stage, and as such, the estimated cost is subject to change.
-The anticipated in-service dates for the line and stations are between 2022 and 2026.
+The project is currently in the development stage.
+The anticipated inservice dates for the line and stations are between 2020 and 2026, and the total estimated cost is in the range of \$290 million.